-As for oral treatment, one needs to keep in mind it can require 60 to 90 minutes before the effects of one dose are sensed.
+As for oral treatment, one needs to keep in mind it can require 60 to 90 minutes before the effects of one THC or CBD dose are sensed.

 Doctors suggest a carefully titrated regimen for consumption of ingestible THC-rich cannabis products.
 They urge that patients with little if any experience using cannabis should start by ingesting the equivalent of 1.25 to 2.5 mg of THC soon before bedtime for 2 days.
 If there aren’t any unwanted side effects, increase the bedtime dose of THC by another 1.25 to 2.5 milligrams for the next two days.
 Continue to increase the dose of THC with an additional 1.25 to 2.5 milligrams every other day before the desired effects are achieved.

-If there are negative side effects, reduce the dose of THC into the previous level that has been well tolerated.
+If there are negative side effects, reduce the THC dose into the previous level that has been well tolerated.